sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 **FAILURE**: A failure is the misperformance or lack of ?h?ability of a component to comply with its designed function, during certain time, or under specified enviromental system conditions.

-**ERROR**: An error is a systematic fault: An error is a desing flaw or desviation from an intended or designed state.
+**FAULT**: An error is a systematic fault: An error is a desing flaw or desviation from an intended or designed state.

 >__A word about SW context__
 > A human being can make an error (mistake), wich produces a defect (fault,bug) in the program, code, or in a document.
 If a defect in the code is executed, the system may fail to do what it must do (or do something it shouldn't) causing a failure.